Contact avocats Picovschi

-As a global Law Firm, we are able to assist you when you plan to work or send employees overseas.
-Our International Lawyers can easily manage your cross boarder mobility issue.
+As an international law firm, we are able to assist you in any plans to work or send employees overseas.
+Our international lawyers can easily manage and resolve any problems of cross-border mobility.

-The international contract of employment can be broadly defined as a contract which all items are not attached to France.
-The fact is however no definition in the French Labor Code.
-But two types of situations can be distinguished: either the employee is specifically recruited to work abroad, in which case a particular employment contract is concluded, or it is sent abroad by the company for which he was already working in France in which case an addendum to the employment contract is concluded.
+The international contract of employment can be broadly defined as a contract in which all facets are not attached to France.
+The fact is, however, that there exists no explicit definition of an international contract in the French Labor Code.
+Nevertheless, two types of situations emerge: either the employee is specifically recruited to work abroad, in which case a particular employment contract is concluded, or they are sent abroad by the company for which he was already working in France in which case an addendum to the employment contract is concluded.
 In both cases, the mandatory information appearing in both types of contracts are the same.

-When an employer sends an employee of a Member State of the Union, it must meet the mandatory put by the EEC Directive No. 91-533 of 14 October 1991 on the obligation of the employer to inform the employees of the conditions applicable to the contract or employment relationship.
+When an employer hires an employee of a Member State of the Union, they must meet the mandatory stipulation required by the EEC Directive No. 91-533 of 14 October 1991 on the obligation of the employer to inform the employees of the conditions applicable to the contract or employment relationship.

-Section 4 of this Directive concerns expatriate workers.
-It determines, in conjunction with Article 2, the essential elements that must appear in the contract:
+Section 4 of this Directive concerns expatriated workers.
+It establishes, in conjunction with Article 2, the essential components that must appear in the contract:

 - Article 2: